 How baby behaviour and awareness are related

-Your baby’s early experiences and relationships stimulate her brain, shaping the way she sees and responds to the world.
-As your baby’s awareness of the world expands through these experiences, she develops and learns, and you’ll see lots of changes in her behaviour.
+Babies’ early experiences and relationships stimulate their brains, shaping the way they see and respond to the world.
+As your baby’s awareness of the world grows through these experiences, your baby develops and learns, and you’ll see many changes in behaviour.

 What makes your baby happy

-So playing with his favourite toys and being with his favourite people makes your baby happy.
-He’ll smile, make happy noises and might even wave or clap his hands when he sees you.
+So playing with favourite toys and being with favourite people makes your baby happy, and you’ll see this in your baby’s behaviour.
+When your baby is happy, they might smile and make happy noises.
+Your baby might even wave or clap their hands when they see their favourite people.